xxin-han/Blockcast/README.md

    ```bash
    docker compose exec blockcastd blockcastd init
    ```
-- Copy and paste the '''Registration URL''' from the terminal in browser to open the Dashboard.
+- Copy and paste the ```Registration URL``` from the terminal in browser to open the Dashboard.
 - With your Hardware ID and Challenge Key pre-filled, Fill-in your location from previous command.
 - Register your Node.
+- Wait a few minutes until your node truns Online